andrivet/zx81-typescript-emulator/README.md

 Currently, all the objectives are fullfiled except those:

 * There are still some Javascript code, in particular for Webpack configuration.
+* The keyboard does not always display properly on iPad.

 ## Game

-I found one of my first application, a game I build in 1985.
+I found one of my first applications: a game I build in 1985.
 Texts were in French and I have translated them in English.

 It is written with a mix of `BASIC` (to display the menu, the rules of the game, etc) and `Z80` assembly code (for the game itself).

 Want to try the game and the emulator?
-It is available at the following address: [www.andrivet.com/static/ZX81/]((http://www.andrivet.com/static/ZX81/)).
+It is available at the following address: [www.andrivet.com/static/ZX81/]((http://www.andrivet.com/static/ZX81/)):

 [![FACTORY](https://github.com/andrivet/zx81-typescript-emulator/raw/master/Programs/FACTORY.png)](http://www.andrivet.com/static/ZX81/)

+Use `q` and `a` keys to move the left character, `p` and `l` to move the right one, and `j` to abandon.
-In the emulator, you can exit the game (`Menu 5`) and play with the ZX81.
+In the menu, if you choose item `5`, you will exit the game and play with the ZX81 emulator.
 The original manual [Sinclair ZX81 BASIC Programming](https://github.com/andrivet/zx81-typescript-emulator/raw/master/Documents/Sinclair%20ZX81%20BASIC%20Programming.pdf) is available.

 ## Files